MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 browser instance at runtime), which means separate cookies, user preference settings, and various data storage etc., to help you build a more wonderful experience for your application.

+In order to manage cookies through profile, we're adding a get_CookieManager interface into profile.
+Users can use this interface to get the cooke manager, which is shared by all webview2s associated with this profile.
+Currently the cookie manager is got from WebView2 (see ICoreWebView2_2.get_CookieManager), as a standalone profile object can not support cooke management APIs.
+We will make cookie management independent from WV2 in the future, when we find a way to support cookie management independently.

 # Examples

 ## Win32 C++